jwcmitchell/playbook_famous_phonegap/debugging/server_nodejs.md

 You will need to create a MongoDB database and add the connection string to `config.json` (or as an environment URL).
 I've been using https://mongolab.com/ for hosting (500mb free sandbox plan).

-Update any other variables in `config.json`.
+Update other variables in `config.json`.
+See __Chapter 3.1: External Services__ for additional accounts you may want to sign up for to enable various APIs.

 ### Develop Locally